stephenslab/ipynb-website/README.md

-# Simple data science website using Jupyter/IPython notebooks
+# Simple data science website using Jupyter notebooks

 *Give 1–2 sentence overview of the repository here.*